 Striving to Achieve Equality, independence, and Empowerment

-Our values are guided by our committment to serve our clients and all who serve them
+Our values are guided by our commitment to serve our clients and all who serve them

 In 1965, the Legislature determined that the best way to provide community services to citizens with developmental disabilities and their families should be by developing a partnership between government and the private sector – and so the regional center system began.